Online Rock Mixing – Powerful, punchy sound for your track

 You talk to people, not chatbots – via email, phone, or video call.
 We listen before we mix.

-✅ This is how your rock mixing works with us
+✅ How your rock mixing works with us

-Upload your individual tracks or stems using our upload form – whether it’s a band recording, home studio session, or DAW project.
+Upload your individual tracks or stems via our upload form – whether it’s a band recording, a home studio session, or a full DAW project.

-You can request a non-binding offer in advance or start mixing right away – without any contractual obligation or risk.
+Request a non-binding quote in advance or start the mixing process immediately – with no obligation and no risk.

-You'll receive your rock mix conveniently via link.
-We'll implement any changes you request until your song sounds exactly how you want it to sound live.
+You’ll receive your rock mix conveniently via download link.
+We’ll implement your feedback until your song sounds exactly the way you want it to sound live.

 ❌ Not a balanced mix?
 No problem.

-❌ Your drums sound weak or disappear in the mix
+❌ Your drums sound weak or get lost in the mix

-❌ The bass is too dominant or not defined
+❌ The bass is overpowering or lacks definition

-❌ Your mix sounds flat and lifeless on large systems
+❌ Your mix sounds flat and lifeless on larger systems

 ✅ Your benefits at a glance

-✅ Analogue mix for more warmth & pressure
+✅ Analog mixing for more warmth and punch

-✅ Guitars, drums & vocals in perfect proportion
+✅ Guitars, drums, and vocals in perfect balance

-✅ Mix analysis & sound preview available on request
+✅ Mix analysis and sound preview available on request

-✅ Over 20 years of experience in mixing handmade music
+✅ Over 20 years of experience mixing handcrafted music

 🎸 Rock mixing with power and character – over 300 customer reviews

-Whether alternative, classic, or indie rock – our rock mixes deliver powerful guitars, powerful drums, and energetic vocals.
-Artists from all over Europe praise our dynamic, genre-typical sound.
-See for yourself!
+Whether alternative, classic, or indie rock, our mixes deliver powerful guitars, punchy drums, and energetic vocals.
+Artists from all across Europe praise our dynamic, genre-authentic sound.
+Hear the difference for yourself.

 Rock Mixing Prices